Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 If any traded card is illegal:
   1. The player offering an illegal card will have to pay a fine to the accuser.
-  2. If any illegal Pacts were found to be offered remove them from the game.
-(Tipp: Pacts are the only illegal cards without a value)
-  3. The trade does not happen; Everyone keeps their offered cards If no card is illegal:
+  2. The trade does not happen; Everyone keeps their offered cards If no card is illegal:
   1. The accusing player will have to pay a fine to one of the trading players (accusors choice)
   2. The trade goes on.
 #pagebreak()
 == Paying a fine <fine>
 You have to let the other player draw a card from your hand or personal pile.\
 You can choose to protect up to #standing_card_amount cards from your hand (put them aside) or your personal pile (hold a hand over it) from being drawn from.
-If you have less than #standing_card_amount cards in your hand and your personal pile is empty, you cannot protect any cards.\
+If you have less than #standing_card_amount cards in your hand and your personal pile is empty, you cannot protect any cards.
-If a Pact is drawn it is removed from the game.

 == Removed from the game <removed_from_game>
 Put them back in the box.
 They are not to be used this game anymore.